PEmicro logo

 PEmicro has announced the launch of PEcloud, a cutting-edge platform that offers unparalleled control and visibility into users' production programming Jobs which run worldwide on Cyclone programmers.

-Users upload programming Jobs to PEcloud, which provides an easy-to-use online interface to manage workflow.
-Jobs are a new type of programming image that use a secure connection from the Cyclone to the PEcloud platform to provide additional control, features, and visibility to the user.
+Previously the Cyclone used only SAP (Stand-Alone Programming) Images.
+Now Cloud-Connected Jobs are a new type of programming image that use a secure connection from the Cyclone to the PEcloud platform to provide additional control, features, and visibility to the user.
 PEcloud users manage these Jobs in their own Virtual Factories (VFs).
 Each VF space can be organized as the user sees fit in order to connect specific Cyclones, programming Jobs, and PEcloud users together logistically.
+Users can upload programming Jobs to PEcloud, which provides an easy-to-use online interface to manage workflow.
+Or a Job can also be loaded onto a local Cyclone without use of the cloud, but the cloud can still be used to monitor and manage it.

 Read more...